ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims Describing the Token

 The claims in this section provide meta data about the token they occur in.
 They do not describe the entity.
 They may appear in evidence or attestation results.
-When these claims appear in evidence, they SHOULD NOT be passed through the verifier into attestation results.

 ### iat (Timestamp) Claim